Essential Micro Soldering Tools

 Here’s the stuff that I use:

-Some other random things that you’ll probably want to have on hand:
+Some other random micro soldering tools and equipment that you’ll probably want to have on hand:

 That’s about all for now.
-You’ll acquire a bunch of things along the way.
-Some useful and some not so much.
-Don’t forget to buy some good tips for your soldering iron, maybe some tip tinner, and maybe a smoke absorber for the solder fumes.
+You’ll acquire a bunch of things along the way — some useful and some not so much.
+Don’t forget to buy some good tips for your soldering iron and maybe a fume extractor.
 Good luck!